 In order for article 101 to apply, a vertical restraint must have an 'appreciable' effect on competition.
-The Commission has published a De Minimis Notice setting out the circumstances in which agreements (including vertical agreements) will not be viewed by the Commission as infringing article 101(1).
+The Commission has published a Notice on agreements of minor importance which do not appreciably restrict competition under article 101(1) (the De Minimis Notice), setting out the circumstances in which agreements (including vertical agreements) will not be viewed by the Commission as infringing article 101(1).

-The De Minimis Notice provides that, in the absence of certain hard-core restrictions such as resale price fixing or clauses granting absolute territorial protection, and in the absence of parallel networks of similar agreements, the Commission will not consider that vertical agreements have an 'appreciable' effect on competition provided the parties' market shares for the products in question do not exceed 15 per cent.
+The De Minimis Notice provides that, in the absence of certain hard-core restrictions such as resale price-fixing or clauses granting absolute territorial protection, and in the absence of parallel networks of similar agreements, the Commission will not consider that vertical agreements have an 'appreciable' effect on competition provided the parties' market shares for the products in question do not exceed 15 per cent.
 Although binding on the Commission itself, the De Minimis Notice is not binding on member state courts or competition authorities when applying article 101.